 ……..

-Probe Response Option element defined in 8.4.2.170t (Probe Response Option element) is used by the requesting STA forto indicateing which optional information is requested to be included in the Short Probe Response frame that is transmitted by the responding STAs.
+Short Probe Response Option element defined in 8.4.2.170t (Short Probe Response Option element) is used by the requesting STA forto indicateing which optional information is requested to be included in the Short Probe Response frame that is transmitted by the responding STAs.
+A STA may include ShortProbeResponseOption in the MLME-SCAN.request primitive to include the Short Probe Response Option element in the Probe Request frame The requesting STA indicates the optional information to the responding STA by setting one or more bits in the Probe Response Option bitmaps in the Short Probe Response Option element transmitted in Probe Request frame as defined in Clause 8.4.2.170t (Short Probe Response Option element).

 Instructions to TGah Editor: Change the subclause 10.1.4.3.1 as follows (Line 14 Page 252)